Beth Potter: Triathlon career

 In January 2017 Potter announced that she was planning to make a transition from athletics to triathlon with a view to competing in triathlon at the 2020 Summer Olympics, having moved to Leeds to join an elite training group including Alistair Brownlee, Jonathan Brownlee, Vicky Holland and Non Stanford, although she did also indicate that she would aim to compete in the 2017 World Athletics Championships.
 In June 2017 she finished third in the elite race at the Blenheim Palace Triathlon and won the elite competition at the Cardiff Triathlon.

 Potter finished 4th in the 2021 Super League Triathlon Championship Series, as well as winning the Super League Triathlon Arena Games, London, and finishing second at the Rotterdam event. in 2022, Potter won Arena Games Triathlon Powered by Zwift, Munich, the first event of the new Arena Games Triathlon Powered by Zwift Esports World Championship series.
 Two weeks later, at Arena Games Triathlon London, she finished in 2nd place behind France's Cassandre Beaugrand At the final event of the series, held at Marina Bay Singapore, Potter finished in second place, behind Hungary's Zsanett Bragmeyer.
 Her second place finish, was however enough to take the overall title in the 2022 Arena Games Triathlon Series, making Potter the inaugural Esports Triathlon World Champion.

 She finished in third place at SLT NEOM, the final event of the 2022 Super League Triathlon season, her podium finish at the event secured her 4th place in the series overall.

+In August 2023, Potter won the Olympic Games Test Event for the 2024 Summer Olympics in Paris, finishing ahead of Cassandre Beaugrand and Laura Lindemann.
+On 24 September, she was crowned World Champion after winning the World Triathlon Championship Series final in Pontevedra, Spain.

+In November 2023 it was announced that Potter had been selected for the British 2024 Summer Olympic team.

+At the Paris 2024 Olympics, Potter came third and took the Bronze Medal.